Security on campus

-Security is available 24 hours 7 days per week and is conveniently located on all major campuses.
+Security is available 24 hours 7 days per week and is conveniently located on all campuses.

 A safe campus is everyone's responsibility.
-You can help the University ensure your campus is safe by playing a role in looking out for your own safety, and the safety of others.
-Help us by contacting us if you see anybody or anything at all that looks a little unusual.
+You can help by playing a role in looking out for your own safety, and the safety of others.
+Contact us if you see anybody or anything that looks unusual.

-Everyone has the right to feel safe and secure whilst on campus, whether it be during the day or at night.
+Everyone has the right to feel safe and secure while on campus, day or at night.

 Remember if you are a victim of crime, you are not responsible.
 The perpetrator is responsible for committing a crime.

-Everyone should consider their own personal safety by thinking about a range of issues such as when they are walking, on public transport, uisng ATMS, driving and parking a car, owning a mobile phone, or out on the social scene.
-Be aware of practical steps that can prevent a threat to your safety or at least help you prepare if your safety is threatened.
-It is about taking simple safety steps that should become habits.
+Everyone should consider their own personal safety when they are walking, on public transport, using ATMS, driving and parking a car or using a mobile phone.
+Be aware of the below steps that can prevent a threat to your safety or at least help you prepare if your safety is threatened.

 - Try to move around the campus in pairs or groups at night time